Adrian-pcq/python-p3-v2-final-project-template/README.md

 ## Intorduction

-This code uses all the skills learnd in this phase:
+This code uses all the skills learned in this phase:
 - Python fundamentals.
 - Data structures (and more recently, algorithms).
 - Object-oriented programming.